- 11–12.6 in

 The Chuck-will's-widow's most apparent behavior is its incessant calling at night—the most typical experience people have with these birds.
 They do most of their foraging at dusk and dawn—though during full moons or under streetlights, when visibility is good, they may forage much of the night.
 They are buoyant and maneuverable in flight, catching flying insects with a short dive or chase followed by a snap of the bill.
 Long, stiff feathers around the mouth, called rictal bristles, help guide prey into their very wide gapes.
 Territorial males chase each other up to a quarter-mile while making a growling call.
 In courtship, males droop their wings, spread their tail feathers, ruffle their feathers and puff themselves up while calling to the female.

-This species is on the 2014 State of the Birds Watch List, which lists species most in danger of extinction without significant conservation action.
-Breeding Bird Survey results suggest a decline in eastern U.S. populations of about 1.8 percent per year between 1966 and 1991.
-But since Chuck-will's-widows aren't active during most of the day, they are difficult to survey.
-Interested individuals can help count nightjars by joining the United States Nightjar Survey organized by the Center for Conservation Biology at William & Mary College.
+Chuck-will's-widow numbers declined by about 2.3% per year between 1966 and 2015, resulting in a cumulative decline of 69%, according tot he North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 6 million with 100% spending some part of the year in the U.S., and 13% in Mexico.
+The species rates a 12 out of 20 on the Continental Concern Score.
+Chuck-will's-widow was on the 2014 State of the Birds Watch List, which lists species most in danger of extinction without significant conservation action, but was not included in the 2016 State of North America's Birds' Watch List.
+It is a U.S.-Canada Stewardship species.
+Chuck-will's-widows aren't active during most of the day, so they can be difficult to survey.
+Interested individuals can help count nightjars, including the Chuck-will's-widow, by joining the United States Nightjar Survey organized by the Center for Conservation Biology at William & Mary College.
 Chuck-will's-widows may be vulnerable to pesticide use since they have such an insectivorous diet.
 They are also very sensitive to disturbance at their nests.

 - Straight, C. A., and R. J. Cooper.
 2000.
 Chuck-will's-widow (Caprimulgus carolinensis).
 In The Birds of North America, No. 499 (A. Poole and F. Gill, eds.).
 The Birds of North America, Inc., Philadelphia, PA.